10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 9. Helps Regulate the Body’s Stress Response

-Vitamin C contributes to the regulation of cortisol, the primary stress hormone.
-During periods of physical or psychological stress, vitamin C levels in the body may decrease, increasing nutritional demand.
+Vitamin C is involved in several physiological processes related to the body’s response to physical stress, the primary stress hormone.
+During periods of physical stress, vitamin C levels in the body may decrease, increasing nutritional demand.

 Regular intake of vitamin C-rich foods such as oranges may help support the body’s natural stress response.

-The human body relies primarily on the liver and kidneys for detoxification.
-Oranges support these natural processes by:
+The human body relies primarily on the liver and kidneys for natural metabolic and filtration processes.
+Oranges support these natural processes by

 Providing antioxidants that reduce oxidative stress